d120/djangocms/d120/CUSTOM_CHANGES.md

 ## PageTitleModifier

 The menu system that is usable in templates does not have access to all attributes of a page by default.
-In order to be able to retrieve the `page_title` attribute (as opposed to the possibly different menu title) within the menu system, a navigation modifier is created.
+In order to be able to retrieve the `page_title` attribute (as opposed to the possibly different menu title) within the menu system, a custom navigation modifier is used.

-- `PageTitleModifier` in `cms_menus.py` makes the `page_title` attribute accessible for the menu system.
+- `D120NavigationModifier` in `cms_menus.py` makes the `page_title` attribute accessible for the menu system.

 ## PageColorExtension